CeraVe just dropped two new affordable anti-ageing products – here’s my honest review

 Do the retinol serum and peptide cream show visible results?
 As a 41-year-old beauty writer, I found out

-- 1CeraVe skin renewing peptide creamRead review£292CeraVe skin renewing serum retinolRead review£29
+- 1CeraVe skin renewing peptide creamRead review£29 £202CeraVe skin renewing serum retinolRead review£29 £20

+I’ve been a beauty journalist for more than a decade, so I’ve landed on a fair few skincare favourites in that time.
+However, Cerave’s products are certainly some of the more affordable.
+Take its skin renewing eye cream, for instance – a gentle, soothing product that smoothes my 41-year-old skin.
+So I was eager to try its newest, affordable anti-ageing focused launches: the skin renewing retinol serum, and the peptide cream.

+Billed as being moisturising and smoothing while visibly improving the appearance of fine lines, I’ve spent weeks reviewing both products and putting these claims to the test.
+I was intrigued to see whether they would serve up the kind of skincare benefits that belie the brand’s affordability, as I’ve found to be the case with its formulations in the past.

 How I tested